 - Round trip transfers, from Isoletta train station to property.

-- Cooking Vacations welcome bag with Chef’s apron and Prosecco toast.
+- Cooking Vacations Welcome Bag with Chef’s apron, Prosecco and recipe book.

 Transfer from Rome center or Rome Fuimicino Airport to the property are available, upon request.